Brent-Murray/python-cheatsheet/README.md

 If Else Statements
 ----
 If Else statements are used to execute the True and False part of the script given a condition.
-These are defined with `if`, `elif` and `else`
+These are defined with `if`, `elif` and `else`.
 ````python
 a = 12